onflow/flow-cli/docs/account-remove-contract.md

 ### Signer

 - Flag: `--signer`
-- Valid inputs: the name of an account defined in the configuration (`flow.json`)
+- Valid inputs: the name of an account defined in the configuration (`flow.json`).

 Specify the name of the account that will be used to sign the transaction.

 ### Host

 - Flag: `--host`
 - Valid inputs: an IP address or hostname.
 - Default: `127.0.0.1:3569` (Flow Emulator)

-Specify the hostname of the Access API that will be used to execute the commands.
+Specify the hostname of the Access API that will be used to execute the command.
+This flag overrides any host defined by the `--network` flag.

 ### Network